 It’s a little busier than usual in here, but I still managed to find my nook at the back of Mark’s Cafe.
 It’s close to the maplewood bookshelf, where I find a gem full of Audre Lorde essays.
 I engage with each turned page, my coffee is hot but I take small sips.
 Awaken.
 Breathe.
 Relax.

 The shuffling of patrons have become so soothing.
 It’s a tiny reminder that I’m not alone, even in isolation.
-The shop smells like a medley of coffee flavors, French vanilla, my favorite, and hazelnut, yours.
+The shop smells like a medley of coffee flavors, but ironically, I manage to identify French vanilla, my favorite, and hazelnut, yours.
 I order both and set yours opposite where I sat waiting.
 This spot is a landmark.
 It’s where we had our first official date.
 I was so nervous to ask you, but when I finally did, you told me I beat you to it.
 You spilled a bit of iced coffee on yourself and was so embarrassed.
 Luckily, I grabbed a warm rag and some soap from the barista and fixed it for you.
 You spent all day thanking me.
 I told you it was nothing.
 You called me a hero.

 Sun rays blind me through the diamond on my ring finger.
 I could taste the strawberries and cold steel all over again from biting into that slice of cheesecake.
 I’ll never forget your nervous disposition when I realized what was happening, and how much you shuffled in your seat until you finally nudged me to answer.